arcualberta/SingleAudioFileClassification/README.md

 # Pre-setup steps

-- Makesure ffmpeg and the pre-requirenments of pyAudioAnalysis are intalled.
+- Makesure ffmpeg and the dependencies of pyAudioAnalysis are intalled.
 - Download this repo.
 - Download the pyAudioAnalysis repo from https://github.com/tyiannak/pyAudioAnalysis and replace the empty folder 'pyAudioAnaysis' inside this repo with the downloaded package.